RealTschoegl/opensourcebootcamp/terminology/index.markdown

 ---
 layout: default
 title: Terminology
+published: true
 ---

 ## Terminology

 Here is a glossary of some of the terms that you will hear people mention pretty frequently, in conversations within the Ruby community, whose meanings might not be readily apparent.
-They are non-technical terms that stand in for programming or development concepts, not pieces of technical jargon or specific Ruby or Rails designations.
+Some of these are non-technical terms that stand in for programming or development concepts, while others are pieces of technical jargon or specific Ruby or Rails designations.

  ==============================